Connect with others who understand.

 Other Symptoms

-Narcolepsy type 1 may be associated with symptoms unrelated to sleep, such as obesity (having a higher body weight) and early onset of puberty.
+Narcolepsy may be linked with symptoms unrelated to sleep, such as obesity (having a higher body weight) and early puberty.

 Causes of Narcolepsy

-Type 1 narcolepsy is linked to low levels of hypocretin, a chemical messenger that the hypothalamus (a part of the brain) uses to help the brain stay awake.
+Type 1 narcolepsy is linked to low levels of hypocretin.
+A part of the brain called the hypothalamus uses this chemical messenger to help the brain stay awake.
 In people diagnosed with narcolepsy, neurons containing hypocretin degenerate and die.
-The death of these neurons reduces a person’s alertness and can cause the unusual REM cycles linked with narcolepsy.
-Researchers believe that an autoimmune process may cause the degeneration of these cells.
+When these brain cells die, it makes people feel less alert and causes unusual REM sleep, which is linked to narcolepsy.
+Researchers believe that an autoimmune process may cause these cells to degenerate.

 There’s some evidence that narcolepsy can be genetic (inherited).
 However, the chances of passing it on seem to be around 1 percent.
-The cause of type 2 narcolepsy remains unknown.
+The cause of type 2 narcolepsy is still unknown.

 Diagnosing Idiopathic Hypersomnia and Narcolepsy

-The process of diagnosing both narcolepsy and idiopathic hypersomnia is the same.
+The process of diagnosing both narcolepsy and idiopathic hypersomnia is mostly the same.

 Diagnosis usually begins with a visit to the doctor.
-The doctor will start by asking about your recent sleep history, as well as any symptoms you’re experiencing during the day or at night.
+The doctor will ask about your recent sleep history, as well as any symptoms you’re experiencing during the day or at night.

 Most sleep medicine specialists also require people to keep a log of their sleep for a week or two and maybe wear an actigraph.
 This device monitors sleep/wake cycles to collect data.
-It measures your movement, which can indicate the amount and quality of your sleep.
+It tracks your movements to help show how much sleep you’re getting and how restful it is.

 Testing for Idiopathic Hypersomnia and Narcolepsy